Jakus23/alphabet-of-thought/README.md

 ```
     Organization
         Business
-          ... “a business is-a organization”
+          ... “an organization is-a business”
 ```

 2. has-a (indentation from a concept or terminal to an attribute or indentation from a concept or terminal and the header of a markdown table)